hannah01-20/restapi-items/README.md

 Authorization: Bearer < access_token >

-Reminder: access_token expires in 5 minutes, if it did just login in again to get a new one
+Reminder: access_token expires in 5 minutes.
+If it did, just login in again to get a new one

 #### Run in local
 It's recommended to have a virtual environment on to manage dependencies.